dart-archive/dart-samples/recipes/src/core/strings.md

 ### Discussion

-An interpolated string Ôstring ${expression}Õ is equivalent to the concatenation of the strings Ôstring' and expression.toString():
+An interpolated string â€˜string ${expression}â€™ is equivalent to the concatenation of the strings â€˜string' and expression.toString():

 	var four = 4;
     'The $four seasons'; // 'The 4 seasons'